nithinbekal/nithinbekal.github.io/_posts/2015-06-13-phoenix-authentication.md

 Now that we have added the User model, let's move on to creating a registration page.
 Let's add the registration routes to `web/router.ex`.
-Add these routes after
+Add this line after
 the `resources "/posts"` line
 in the file:

 {% highlight elixir %}
-get  "/register", RegistrationController, :new post "/register", RegistrationController, :create
+resources "/registrations", RegistrationController, only: [:new, :create]
 {% endhighlight %}

-The first line
-adds a `/register` route,
+This adds a `/registrations` route, and a `POST /registrations` path to handle the form submission.
-and the second line
-handles the form submission
-as a POST request.

 Add a link to the register page in the navigation section of